How, When and Why to Overseed Your Lawn

 General yard maintenance helps.
 But like other home assets, such as your exterior walls and kitchen appliances, the amount of TLC you give your lawn can go a long way.
-Overseeding after a summer’s worth of stress and abuse will pay dividends, keeping your lawn looking and performing its best once the snow melts next spring.
+Fall overseeding after a summer’s worth of stress and abuse will pay dividends, keeping your lawn looking and performing its best once the snow melts next spring.

 Your lawn can’t dodge general wear and tear caused by Mother Nature.
 And the way you and your family use your lawn can add to your maintenance woes.
-By season’s end, your lawn is tired and showing signs of stress.
+By season’s end, your grass is tired and showing signs of stress.

 What is Overseeding?